Maria II of Portugal: Succession crisis

+Refuge in England and return to Brazil

-Maria's first reign was interrupted by the absolutist uprising led by her uncle, fiancé and regent Miguel, who proclaimed himself King of Portugal on 23 June 1828.
-Then began the Liberal Wars that lasted until 1834, the year in which Maria was restored to the throne and Miguel exiled to Germany.
+Maria's first reign was interrupted by the coup d'état led by her uncle, fiancé and regent Miguel, who was proclaimed King of Portugal on 11 July 1828, thus beginning the Liberal Wars that lasted until 1834, the year in which Maria was restored to the throne and Miguel exiled to Germany.

-The Marquis of Barbacena, arriving in Gibraltar with the princess on 3 September 1828, was informed by an emissary of what was happening in Portugal.
+The Marquis of Barbacena, arriving in Gibraltar with the Queen on 3 September 1828, was informed by an emissary of what was happening in Portugal.
 He had the foresight to understand that Miguel had come from Vienna determined to put himself at the head of the absolutist movement, advised by Prince Klemens von Metternich, who was directing European politics, and so it was dangerous for the young Queen to go to Vienna.
 Taking responsibility, he changed the direction of the journey, and departed for London, where he arrived on 7 October.
-English policy was not conducive to its purpose.
-The Duke of Wellington's office openly sponsored Miguel, so the asylum the Marquis had sought was not safe.
-Maria II was received in court with the honors due to her high rank, but the British prevented their subjects or Portuguese emigres to go to reinforce the garrison of the island Terceira.
+The Wellington–Peel ministry openly sponsored Miguel, so the asylum the Marquis had sought was not safe.
+Maria II was received in court with the honors due to her high rank, but the British prevented the Portuguese emigres from going to the garrison on Terceira Island.

 Miguel's coup d'état had not gone unopposed.
 On 16 May 1828, the garrison of Porto revolted, and in Lagos an infantry battalion did likewise.
 The revolts were stifled.
 Saldanha, Palmela, and others, who had come to take charge of the movement in Porto, re-embarked on the ship Belfast, which had brought them; the Porto garrison, reinforced by the academic volunteers of Coimbra and other liberal troops, emigrated to Galiza and from there to England.
-At the head of a small liberal expedition, the Marquis of Saldanha attempted to disembark in Terceira, Azores, but was not allowed to take the English cruise, whose vigilance he could not avoid for some time after the Count of Vila Flor, later of Terceira, was able to disembark.
-In time, because in August 1829 appeared in front of the island a huge Miguelist squadron that landed a body of disembarkation.
-Then there was the Battle of 11 August in the village of Praia, where the Miguelists were defeated.
+In January 1829, at the head of a small liberal expedition, the Marquis of Saldanha attempted to disembark in Terceira, Azores, but was prevented from doing so by the British frigate HMS Ranger, which was unable to prevent the Count of Vila Flor from disembarking on 22 June 1829.
+In time, because in August 1829 appeared in front of the island a large Miguelist squadron that landed a body of disembarkation.
+A battle ensued on August 11th in the village of Praia, where the Miguelists were defeated.
 When the emigrants in England received the news of the victory, they felt great enthusiasm.
-They soon lost hope of knowing that the young queen was returning to the Brazilian Empire to her father.
-In fact, the situation of Maria II in the English court, next to the ministry in the power, became embarrassing and humiliating.
-The Queen left London to meet her future stepmother, Amélie of Leuchtenberg.
+They soon lost hope when they found out that the young Queen was returning to Brazil.
+In fact, Maria II's situation in the British court, alongside the unfriendly attitude of the Wellington–Peel ministry, became embarrassing and humiliating.
+The Queen left London for Portsmouth to join the ship carrying her new stepmother, Amélie of Leuchtenberg from Ostend to Brazil.
 They left together on 30 August 1829 for Rio de Janeiro, arriving on 16 October.